catalystneuro/ndx-binned-spikes/README.md

 from zoneinfo import ZoneInfo
 from pynwb import NWBHDF5IO, NWBFile

-session_description = "A session of data where PSTH was produced" session_start_time = datetime.now(ZoneInfo("Asia/Ulaanbaatar"))
+session_description = "A session of data where a PSTH structure was produced" session_start_time = datetime.now(ZoneInfo("Asia/Ulaanbaatar"))
 identifier = "a_session_identifier"
 nwbfile = NWBFile(